maxplanck-ie/ATACofthesnake/docs/content/usage.rst

 A similar Gaussian process regression is ran here as in the continuous case, with the exception that the timepoints are re-encoded between 0 and 1, and the distance between subsequent levels is included in the kernel.
 Similar to the output in the continuous case, with the addition of the estimated relative distance between time points per peak in a separate table.
+Cut offs here are controlled by `--permutation_cutoff` (default 1e-2), which is performed on the bh-corrected permutation p-values.
+The number of iterations can be set with `--permutation_iterations` and defaults to 1000, per peak.
+Note that increasing this number could lead to exorbitant runtimes.
+In case you are running a continuous timecourse, the number of timepoints for predicted curve fits can be set with `--gp_timesteps`, and defaults to 10.

 .. _all-command-line-options: